On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Conclusion

 \section{Conclusion}

 In this study, we have shown that the 2D r-KSE is globally well-posed, that it enjoys many of the same mathematical properties as the 2D KSE (discussed in the introduction), and that computationally, its dynamics have a qualitative resemblance to the dynamics of the KSE (e.g., the time evolution of various norms, and the spectrum of the ``unreduced'' component).
-Therefore, we believe that the 2D r-KSE has the potential to severe as an instructive phenomenological model for the 2D KSE, playing a similar role to the role that, e.g., the 3D Burgers equation plays to 3D NSE.
+Therefore, we believe that the 2D r-KSE has the potential to serve as an instructive phenomenological model for the 2D KSE, playing a similar role to the 3D Burgers equation for the 3D NSE.
 Indeed, this analogy is stronger than one might initially suppose: in reducing the 3D Navier-Stokes equations to the 3D Burgers equations, one removes a term (namely the pressure gradient) to allow for a maximum principle.
-This is exactly the same strategy behind reducing the 2D KSE to the 2D r-KSE.
+This is similar to the strategy behind reducing the 2D KSE to the 2D r-KSE, although we actually did not allow a maximum principle (except when $\sigma=0$) but only an exponential growth bound .

 Much like the 3D NSE, the 2D KSE is not known to be globally well-posed for arbitrary smooth initial data.
 However, we note that there exists a wide variety of globally well-posed models that are phenomenologically similar to the 3D NSE (e.g., the 3D Navier-Stokes-$\alpha$ model, the 3D viscous Burgers equation, 3D NSE with hyperviscosity, etc.) that can lead to useful insights about the 3D NSE, serve as instructive counter-examples, and guide new research directions.
-In contrast, we know of no such globally well-posed analogues for the 2D KSE, other than the 1D KSE (which clearly has strong differences from the 2D KSE), and the r-KSE model proposed here.
+In contrast, we know of no such globally well-posed analogues for the 2D KSE, other than the 1D KSE or models where the nonlinearity is essentially one-dimensional (which clearly have strong differences from the 2D KSE), and the r-KSE model proposed here.
 The aim of the present work has been to provide a system which can act as such an analogue.